bixb922/crank-organ/doc-software/README.md

 MIDI over serial (MIDI over a DIN connector) is supported.
 On the pinout page (Pin and MIDI configuration) select the "64 notes MIDI over serial data/64_note_midi_over_serial.json".

-The provided configuration has defined 64 notes from MIDI 48 to MIDI 111.
+The provided configuration has predefined 64 notes from MIDI 48 to MIDI 111.
 You can select the MIDI channel here, and all notes are sent to that channel.

 No program change messages are sent.
 In fact, only note on and note off messages are sent, and with fixed velocity, as it is normal for pipes.
 If you have another requirement, please post an issue in this repository.